varun-rajesh/ece500-kria-guide/kr260_regular_platform_setup.md

 # KR260 Platform Setup

-This guide serves as a starting point for setting up the hardware platform for the KRIA KR260 Robotics Starter Kit
+This guide serves as a starting point for setting up the hardware platform for the Kria KR260 Robotics Starter Kit

 ---